adammurdoch/kotlin-tools/base-plugins/README.md

 ### TODO

 - Don't include windows launcher script for embedded JVM and native exe JVM apps
-- Remove `nativeMain` source set, or perhaps rename it `posixMain`
 - Fix native image for linux and windows
 - Set JDK to 11.
 - Use toolchain's `jlink` command.
+- Native app plugin creates distributions for all targets
 - Split base plugin out of jvm cli plugin to share with jvm ui plugin
+- Native macOS bundle plugin
-- Configurable bundle id, app display name
+- Configurable bundle id, app display name, app version
 - Infer the main class for a JVM app.
 - Generate module-info with requires.
 - Use correct architecture for macOS native binary, embedded JVM and GraalVM native binary output.